 The solution isn’t a larger window; it’s Higher Information Density.

-In this guide, we will explore how to use SearchCans Reader API to strip HTML bloat and increase your context density by 300%.
+In this guide, we explore how to use the SearchCans Reader API to strip HTML bloat and reduce token usage by approximately 78% moving from ~42,000 tokens for a raw HTML page to ~9,200 tokens for clean Semantic Markdown, while preserving 98% of informational content.

 The Mathematics of Token Density

-Let’s look at the raw numbers.
+The raw numbers tell the story.
 When you scrape a webpage for RAG, you usually get HTML.

 Raw HTML